chakradharpallaka/RUMOR_MILL/README.md

 Title:
-Predicting Rumor Labels using Machine Learning Models
+Classification of Rumor Labels using Machine Learning Models

 Description:
 This repository contains code for training and evaluating various machine learning models to predict rumor labels based on text data.
 The models are trained on a dataset (newdataset.csv) containing text samples and corresponding rumor labels.